Turing Test success marks milestone in computing history

-The 65 year-old iconic Turing Test was passed for the very first time by supercomputer Eugene Goostman during Turing Test 2014 held at the renowned Royal Society in London on Saturday.
+The 65 year-old iconic Turing Test was passed for the very first time by computer programme Eugene Goostman during Turing Test 2014 held at the renowned Royal Society in London on Saturday.

-'Eugene', a computer programme that simulates a 13 year old boy, was developed in Saint Petersburg, Russia.
+'Eugene' simulates a 13 year old boy and was developed in Saint Petersburg, Russia.
 The development team includes Eugene's creator Vladimir Veselov, who was born in Russia and now lives in the United States, and Ukrainian born Eugene Demchenko who now lives in Russia.

 The Turing Test is based on 20th century mathematician and code-breaker Turing's 1950 famous question and answer game, ‘Can Machines Think?'.
 The experiment investigates whether people can detect if they are talking to machines or humans.
 The event is particularly poignant as it took place on the 60th anniversary of Turing's death, nearly six months after he was given a posthumous royal pardon.

 If a computer is mistaken for a human more than 30% of the time during a series of five minute keyboard conversations it passes the test.
 No computer has ever achieved this, until now.
-Eugene managed to convince 33% of the human judges that it was human.
+Eugene managed to convince 33% of the human judges (30 judges took part - see more details below) that it was human.